 California State University Channel Islands may disclose information from a student's education records to other than University officials only with written consent of the student, except:

-- To victims of crimes of violence or of a non-forcible sex offense who requests the final results of a disciplinary review process held by the institution against the perpetrator on account of the crime or offense.
+- to victims of crimes of violence or of a non-forcible sex offense who requests the final results of a disciplinary review process held by the institution against the perpetrator on account of the crime or offense; or

 A record will be maintained of all requests for access to and disclosures of information from the education records of each student except as stated below.
 The record will indicate the name of the party making the request, any additional party to whom it may be disclosed and the party's legitimate interest in requesting or obtaining the information.
 The record may be reviewed by the student.
 A record of disclosure need not be kept of disclosures to the student, a University official with legitimate educational interests, a party with written consent from the student, or a party seeking directory information.